jeetsoni17/Business-Website/README.md

-# DhaneshnCo Website
+# Business Website

-DhaneshnCo is a professional website built to help businesses transition online.
+This is a professional website built to help businesses transition online.
 The site features a clean, responsive design with dynamic content management.

 ## Features